 What is an impersonation scam?

-27 March 2024 | by Alex Cuff
+27 March 2024 | by Kroo Marketing Team

 An impersonation scam is where you're convinced to make a payment to someone claiming to be from an organisation you trust.
 This could include a bogus tax refund offer or providing your bank details to “your bank”.